Check out these frequently asked questions:

 The large absorption spectrum means our UV resins are even sensitive enough to be triggered by LED based SLA printers too.

-Our UV resins are aggressive on PDMS silicone vat linings, and should be used in conjunction with a high chemically resistant Vat lining i.e. FEP, PFA, ETFE.
+Note: Our High Reactivity resins require special care to be taken.
+High Reactivity resins are aggressive on PDMS silicone vat linings, and should only be used in conjunction with a high chemically resistant Vat lining i.e. FEP, PFA, ETFE.

-SLA printers with PDMS Silicone vat linings should be used in conjunction with our less aggressive F1+ Resins.
+SLA-Laser printers with PDMS Silicone vat linings should be used in conjunction with our less aggressive Low Reactivity resins.

 Our Resins have been tested on just about any chemical we could lay our hands on including: